tnyeanderson/zet/20230302013036/README.md

 # Difference between execvp in C and unix.Exec in Go

-When a C program calls `execvp()` on an executable file which has no content, the calling application crashes.
+When a C program calls `execvp()` on an executable file which has no content, the calling application performs the no-op and, since the PID is replaced by the no-op program, the application exits after the `execvp()` call.
 However, when an empty executable file is called with `unix.Exec()` in golang, *the calling application continues as if nothing happened!*

 See the contained `src` directory for a demonstration, or see the results below.